Global headquarters building

 Siemens started construction of its new global headquarters in Munich, Germany, in 2013.
-The new building was designed by Danish architecture firm Henning Larsen Architects.
+The new building was designed by the Danish architecture firm Henning Larsen Architects.

 The new headquarters building replaces Siemens’ old headquarters established, in 1949 in Wittelsbacher Platz, Munich.
 The new building was erected at the same site with the demolition of the existing building.

 The construction of the new headquarters was announced in 2010, following which an open architectural competition was launched.

 Henning Larsen Architects won the competition in June 2011.
 The new building broke ground in July 2013 and was opened in June 2016.

-The building complex comprises of a central vertical structure attached with six rectangular, rounded volumes, which create six different courtyards.
+The building complex comprises a central vertical structure attached with six rectangular, rounded volumes, which create six different courtyards.
 The atrium in the middle of the building complex is accessible from all sides.

 The new building has a total of seven floors with a gross floor area of 45,000m² (484,376ft²).
 The office levels are connected by bridges from the central interaction zone of the building.
 The facades are slightly sloped for optimum daylight penetration.

 The ground floor level of the building is designed to be accessible to guests, visitors and the public, unlike a closed style building.

 The top floor of the building provides space for public events.
 It also allows guests to enjoy the skyline of the city.